ydobrev-intellias/KoaRestAPI/README.md

   - Delete a user.

 - **Post Management:**

   - Fetch all posts (no authentication required).
   - Fetch a post by ID (no authentication required).
   - Create, update, and delete posts (authentication required; only the post owner can update or delete their posts).
+  - **One-to-Many Relationship:** Each user can create multiple posts, but each post belongs to only one user.

 ## Technologies Used